intuition-dev/INTUITION/p/md.md

 class: center, middle
 ## Development productivity solutions that apply best practices from a manager's point of view.
-# Deliver 10X faster with Less Coding
+# Deliver 10X faster via low code

 ###  What 2 pillars would you want to try first?